Będzin – town defensive walls

 The circumference of the defensive walls marked the shape of a fairly regular oval elongated in the meridional direction, flattened slightly from the east.
 On both sides, the town wall led to the castle, situated on a hill in the north-west outskirts of the Będzin.
 The north-eastern corner on the hill was occupied by the parish church, atypically situated probably due to the building before the town was founded.
 From the west, the town adjoined the Czarna Przemsza River, so the most endangered section, apart from the short south side, was the eastern part of the town.
 The total length of the fortification lines closing the area of about 7 ha was about 1000 meters.

-The defensive wall in Będzin was a massive structure, built of erratic, unworked stones bonded by limestone mortar.
-It was crowned at a height of about 8 meters with a battlement and an open (not roofed) wall-walk.
-Significant dimensions of the wall made Będzin one of the well-fortified Polish towns of the 14th century.
-The width of the defenders wall-walk, amounting to 1.2 – 1.3 meters, did not require widening with a timber platform.
-The entrances to the crown of the wall were probably made of wood.
+The defensive wall in Będzin was a massive structure, built of unworked stone and lime mortar.
+It was topped at a height of approximately 8 meters by a crenellated parapet (battlement) and an open (unroofed) wall-walk.
+The considerable dimensions of the wall placed Będzin among the well-fortified Polish towns of the 14th century.
+The width of the defenders’ wall-walk, 1.2-1.3 meters, generally did not require widening with a wooden porch.
+However, the entrances to the crown of the wall were probably made of wood.
+A moat ran in front of the wall, likely created on the most vulnerable eastern and southern sides.

-The wall was reinforced with half-towers of unknown original number and distribution.
-They were built according to the same principle and had similar dimensions (about 8 x 5.5 meters).
-It were placed quite regularly every 50-60 meters, but probably were not or were less often located on the west side, facing the river, and the north side towards the castle hill, whereas more densely placed from the east and south.
-It were rectangular, typical of Polish fortifications of that period, fully protruded outside the wall and opening to the interior of the town.
-The towers were equal in height to the wall and had a wall-walk and battlement that ran at the same level as the wall.
-In the late Middle Ages, could be raised with storeys of a half-timbered structure, as shown in the veduta from the first half of the 16th century.
-Half-towers did not have loop holes on the lower levels.
+The curtain walls were reinforced with towers of unknown original location and number, likely ranging from 13 to 18.
+They were constructed according to a uniform principle and had similar dimensions of approximately 8 x 5.5 meters.
+It were spaced fairly regularly every 50-60 meters, but were probably absent or sparsely spaced on the western side, facing the river, and the northern side, facing the castle hill, and more densely on the eastern and southern sides.
+It were rectangular half-towers, typical of Polish fortifications of the period, protruding entirely in fron of the the wall and opened to the town interior.
+The towers were equal in height to the wall or one storey higher.
+It featured a defenders’ wall-walk and battlements running at the same level as the wall, with merlons approximately 2.4 meters wide and 0.7 meters gaps between them.
+In the Late Middle Ages, the towers could be raised with additional stories of half-timbered construction, as shown in a veduta from the first half of the 16th century.
+It did not have embrasures on the lower level.

 Current state

 Significant parts of the defensive walls have been preserved in the southern and eastern parts of the perimeter.
 They have recently been renovated and partially reconstructed.
 Within the wall, two reconstructed half towers and the lower part of the third tower have been preserved.
-None of the town gates, the appearance of which remains unknown, have survived.
+None of the town gates have survived, the appearance of which remains unknown.
+Before the Sławkowska Gate was demolished in the 19th century, only basic measurements were made.

 bibliography: